 Using the Loops… OpenAPS or Loop?

-Much of the detail of the Loop algorithm is discussed in the Loop guide, available from the Loop Github, while Dana Lewis Scott Leibrand have written up most of the detail regarding how OpenAPS and specifically oref0 works on the DIPYS blog.
+Much of the detail of the Loop algorithm is discussed in the Loop guide, available from the Loop Github, while Dana Lewis, Scott Leibrand have written up most of the detail regarding how OpenAPS and specifically oref0 works at OpenAPS.org and on the DIPYS blog.

 From an end user perspective, there are a few key differences between the two that I notice in everyday life with the systems.
 They can be condensed down to three headlines, which is a significant change from a year ago.
 “Form“, “Function” and then “Interaction“.

 The form of Loop is excellent.
 It runs on an iPhone, uses the Dexcom G5 app (or G4 share) on the phone and handles everything in one easy package.
 It can be installed by anyone with access to a Mac and has a great GUI showing all the information you might need plus a bolus wizard that incorporates Insulin on Board (IOB) into the calculation, giving you the ability to manage your condition from the phone interface.

 OpenAPS is designed to work with the pump and a range of different input methods.
 Most users use NightScout as the system for interaction with a rig (via a multitude of additional interfaces, such as pebble apps, IFTTT and others), however it’s also possible with an Android phone to have a set up where temp targets and glucose data (via xDrip+) can be provided without having any internet connection.
 Carb amounts currently have to be entered into the bolus wizard on the pump when offline, so although it doesn’t look as pretty as Loop, it can work effectively.
 Alternatively, when used online, Nightscout provides the ability to do all of these things.